 Making the Right Selection Chemical Compatibility Guide

-When working with plastics and chemicals, chemical compatibility is vital in material selection because it helps minimise chemical reactions that might damage equipment, reduce efficiency, and create safety hazards.
+When working with plastics and chemicals, chemical compatibility is vital in material selection because it helps minimize chemical reactions that might damage equipment, reduce efficiency, and create safety hazards.

 When a plastic material comes into touch with a chemical, the chemical may react and cause the plastic to degrade or break down.
 This can result in leaks, cracks, and other problems that can damage equipment and reduce efficiency.
 Furthermore, if the chemical reaction produces heat, gas, or other hazardous compounds, it might endanger both employees and the environment.